pearcej/pearcej.github.io/csc426/blog21.md

 ## Blog Prompt 21

 No new readings!
 We only have a month left in our term! 😯 So rather than assign additional reading over the weekend, I want you to spend additional time working on your bug/issue and reporting on what you did as an individual.
-This is meant as a counterpoint to the Scrum blog entries, in which you comment on your team's progress as a whole. *It would be completely appropriate to coordinate what you work on with your team members on this task.*
+This is meant as a counterpoint to the Scrum blog entries, in which you comment on your team's progress as a whole. **It would be completely appropriate to coordinate what you work on with your team members on this task--this is recommended!**

 Assign yourself a specific task or goal that you can spend several hours on this weekend.
 (Yeah, several hours!
 This is a senior level course.)